hisma_flutter 0.4.0 copy "hisma_flutter: ^0.4.0" to clipboard

 Using overlay pages (03_overlay.dart) #

 In the previous example the pages were not stacked on each other, contrary, they replaced each other in Navigator pages.
 In this section we simply use a different creator class when mapping out screens to stack ScreenC on ScreenB and ScreenB on ScreenA.
-As we will see this stacking also result that the AppBar will automatically have a back button in the top left corner.
+As we will see this stacking also result that the AppBar will automatically have a back button in the top left corner as courtesy of the Flutter framework.

 Highlight here only the difference compared to our previous example, the mapping of screens to states: